fiskl-accounting/help-docs/docs/Core-Features/Accounting/chart-of-accounts.md

 - A debit increases expenses, while a credit decreases them
 - Expenses appear on your income statement and are subtracted from revenue to calculate net income

-## Managing your Chart of Accounts in Fiskl
+## Managing Your Chart of Accounts in Fiskl

 Fiskl provides a comprehensive selection of commonly used accounts.
 You can also add custom categories to match your specific business needs.